Kris248/FX_Killer_AlgoTrading_BOT/README.md

 I am continually improving this bot and welcome any constructive feedback or suggestions from the trading community.
 Your insights can help make this tool even more effective.

 ---

-Let me know if you’d like any additional changes or details added!